Frequently Asked Questions

 If the federal government changes its policy and provides funding directly to AFNWA for operations and maintenance of individual wells and septic systems, The AFNWA would be pleased to provide such service.

-Will member First Nations have to redirect all of their O&M funding to AFNWA?
+Will member First Nations have to redirect all of their operations and management [O&M] funding to AFNWA?

-The O&M funding for water and wastewater services is the only category of O&M funding that will be redirected to AFNWA, with the approval of the First Nation community.
+The operations and management [O&M] funding for water and wastewater services is the only category of O&M funding that will be redirected to AFNWA, with the approval of the First Nation community.
 This transfer would be accomplished as a part of the overall agreement that would be entered into by each member First Nation and AFNWA.

 To reiterate, all other regular and top-up O&M funding for other infrastructure would continue to be received directly by that First Nation community.